-In addition to meeting the university's general graduate admission requirements, applicants must hold a Bachelor of Science in Civil Engineering from an independently accredited university recognized by the UAE Ministry of Higher Education and Scientific Research and by AUS.
+In addition to meeting the university's general graduate admission requirements, applicants must hold a Bachelor of Science in Civil Engineering from an independently accredited university recognized by the UAE Ministry of Education's Higher Education Affairs Division and by AUS.
 Degreed individuals in other engineering fields or a quantitative science field that is closely related to the sought program field may be considered on a case-by-case basis.